Tordek/nuBit/README.md

 - `NOTIFY_ADMINS_CHANNEL=` - ID for the channel where admin notifications are sent
 - `URL_BASE=` - Base URL assets will be served from.
+- `TIMEZONE_OFFSET=` - Timezone delta between the server and the display.

 Running
 -------